Ensembl/ensembl-website-help-and-docs/examples/README.md

   - `title` — title of the video
   - `description` — description of the video
   - `youtube_id` — video id copied from a youtube url (**note:** only the id, not the full url)
 - Add the `related_videos` field to the frontmatter of your documentation file.
 The `related_videos` field should contain a yaml list with a path to your video.
+For instructions on how to write such a path, see [this section](#paths-to-related-files).

 Using this option will allow us to extract the video and to display it side by side with the body of the article, in a way shown in [this design](https://xd.adobe.com/view/d64fc883-dc95-4d08-63a3-483f9c772ec1-a07e/screen/690c281b-e3ad-4c8f-9566-2b6745ea0fee?fullscreen).